Snippets

 Option 2: create schema (if your database does not allow you to activate replication rights)

-Grant user read and write access rights on a specific exiting table
+Grant user read and write access rights on a specific existing table

 The user "your_user" now has read and write access rights to the "your_table" table in the database.
 They can perform SELECT, INSERT, UPDATE, and DELETE operations on that table as needed.